Kurian Kachappilly: Major contributions

 Visited over eighty-six (86) countries in SIX of the seven continents: Asia, Africa, Europe, North America, South America and Oceania.
 I could visit some of the countries when I was a student at K.U.
 Leuven, Belgium, and some others as a Visiting Faculty.
 Some countries I visited on an invitation to international conferences or symposiums and paper presentations.
 I also visited some countries as part of a pilgrimage (like the Vatican City, the Holy Land, etc.).
 I have not reached the continent of Antarctica.
-The number of countries visited became 87, the latest being Bulgaria.
+The number of countries visited became 91, the latest being Bosnia-Herzgovina.

 Books

 Some of his important works are as follows: